 If you need a smaller batch– I would probably break it down like this:

-For every package of sausage links, I would use (1) green pepper, (2) of red, yellow and orange; If the peppers are huge, then I would half the quantity.
+For every package of sausage links, I would use (1) green pepper, (2) of red, yellow, and orange; If the peppers are huge, then I would half the quantity.
 Use 5-6 onions.
 The sauce is the tricky one…

 - 2 packages: the medium size can;

-- 3 pkgs: use 1 medium & 1 small can;
+- 3 packages: use 1 medium & 1 small can;

-- 4 pkgs: 2 medium cans;
+- 4 packages: 2 medium cans;

 I just made this the other night and did not add the sauce and it was still really good.
 I think the secret is the multi-color peppers.